The Golden Ratio For Brewing Coffee

 SCAA, the Specialty Coffee Association of America, has come out with their golden ratio, which is approximately.
 1:18.
 So, therefore they recommend 55 grams of coffee for 1000 ml (grams) of water.

 Obviously this golden ratio depends on your brew method, type of coffee, and personal taste preference.
+There’s a difference between brewing with a drip coffee maker and using a manual pour over or immersion method.
 Rather than prescribe a specific golden ratio, we want to help you find your own, so we’ve put together a guide and best practices to equip you on this journey.

 1. coffee with 4 different brew ratios